 How mediation shaped the civil war in South Sudan:

-The process of participation was flipflopped as the Intergovernmental Authority on Development (IGAD), launched the peace talk by selecting three envoys such as Seyoum Mesfin of Ethiopia, Lazarus Sumbeiywo of Kenya, and Mohammed El Dhabi of Sudan.
-The warring parties and the U.S, UK, Norway, and organisations like the UN, AU, EU, China and IDAD Partners Forum (IPF).
-While mediators were focused on getting the warring parties to the table, the regional rivalries and power struggles, the centralisation of decision-making at the HoS level and associated lack of institutionalisation within IGAD and expanding the peace process beyond the South Sudan political elites remained challenging (Ahadu 2019: 2).
+The process of participation was flip-flopped as the Intergovernmental Authority on Development (IGAD), launched the peace talk by selecting three envoys as Seyoum Mesfin of Ethiopia, Lazarus Sumbeiywo of Kenya, and Mohammed El Dhabi of Sudan.
+The warring parties and the U.S, UK, Norway, and organizations like the UN, AU, EU, China, and IDAD Partners Forum (IPF).
+While mediators were focused on getting the warring parties to the table, the regional rivalries and power struggles, the centralization of decision-making at the HoS level, and associated lack of institutionalization within IGAD and expanding the peace process beyond the South Sudan political elites remained challenging (Ahadu 2019: 2).

 Ahadu, Ephrem.
 (2019) Evaluating the Challenges of IGAD-Led Peace Process of South Sudan, International Affairs and Global Strategy, 7(78): 1-10.

 Astill-Brown, Jeremy.
 South Sudan’s Slide into Conflict: Revisiting the Past and Reassessing Partnerships, 2014. https://www.chathamhouse.org/sites/default/files/field/field_document/20141203SouthSudanConflictAstillBrown.pdf.
 Accessed March 30, 2020.

 BBC News.
 South Sudan: What Is the Fighting About?
 BBC News, sec.
 Africa, 2014. https://www.bbc.com/news/world-africa-25427965, Accessed March 30, 2020.